 Dr Suleiman Wali’s Testimony on Abacha’s Death

-Wali had received a call from Al-Mustapha to attend to the dying Abacha and when he arrived, he met another doctor trying to resuscitate the general.
+Wali had received a call from Al-Mustapha to attend to the dying Abacha, and when he arrived, he met another doctor trying to resuscitate the general.

 Wali was determined to find out the cause of General Sani Abacha’s death and proposed an autopsy.
 However, the Abacha family declined, preferring a quick burial in line with Islamic rites.
 Thus, what really caused Abacha’s death would remain a mystery.
 Since no official autopsy was done, we cannot conclude whether Abacha’s death was from a heart attack or poison.